UNDERSTANDING IBS‑C

 My IBS‑C symptoms caused me to miss so many important events in my life, including celebrating my grandpa’s 90th birthday.
 I missed going out with my friends, my family.… I felt like I was missing out on life.”

-– Alex, real person living with IBS-C
+– Alex, IBS‑C patient

 IMPORTANT RISK INFORMATION